‘Bad’ Arab Women: The Power of a Label

 Bad Girls also discusses the way Israeli and international media painted Palestinian mothers as “bad” for allowing their children to join the second intifada and be killed by Israeli soldiers.
 It also examines the work of Syrian activist and writer Samar Yazbek, who was forced into exile for speaking out against Bashar El-Assad and her own Alawite community.
 A chapter is dedicated to the Tunisian official Fayda Hamdi, whose slapping of the street vendor Mohamed Bouazizi has been credited with setting off the Arab Spring.
 In fact, the story is more complicated than that; Hamdi even went to trial in Tunisia to clear her name, arguing of her encounter with Bouazizi: “He is a victim and I am a victim.”

-Rula Quawas contributed a chapter on her experience teaching feminist theory and Arab women writers in Jordan.
+Rula Quawas (who tragically died last year) contributed a chapter on her experience teaching feminist theory and Arab women writers in Jordan.
 “It is not unusual for Arab women to find their nonconformist thinking or behavior labeled ‘bad,’” wrote Quawas.
 “Accusations of badness are deployed to assert power over women.”

 Quawas’s chapter describes an incident in which four female students in her class created a video on sexual harassment on campus, in which they silently held posters with the words and phrases directed at them.
 In June 2012, someone posted the video to YouTube and it received half a million hits.
 While some applauded the video, others “bombarded” the students and Quawas “with a litany of criticism that bordered on emotional and psychological abuse.”
 The young women were labeled “emotionally unstable, evildoers, harlots, male bashers, un-Islamic and bitchy,” writes Quawas.
 A professor in the faculty of Sharia organized a protest and called for greater female modesty.
 Leaflets called for male students to sue Quawas and accused her of being an agent of the West.
 Yet, argues the professor, the uproar changed things for the better: “Sexual harassment on campus is no longer protected by silence.
 It is, rather, the subject of intense and continuing debate.”